justfoolingaround/animdl/readme.md

 #### Windows:
 - The easiest way to install mpv is by using [chocolatey](https://chocolatey.org/) package manager, it's an amazing tool can that be installed by following their [official documentation](https://chocolatey.org/install).
-- After chocolatey is installed, `mpv` can be installed through a console window (For example: cmd) with an **admininstrator** priviledge by the command: `choco install animdl`.
+- After chocolatey is installed, `mpv` can be installed through a console window (For example: cmd) with an **admininstrator** priviledge by the command: `choco install mpv`.

 #### Linux:
 - For users using a Debian-based distro, `mpv` can be installed using `sudo apt install mpv`.